informatics-isi-edu/deriva-commons/facebase/README.md

 The script will:

-- set annotations for the `data_commons.*` tables.
+- set the annotations for the `data_commons.*` tables.
-- set annotations for the columns of the `data_commons.*` tables.
+- set the annotations for the columns of the `data_commons.*` tables.
-- set annotations for the Foreign Keys of the `data_commons.*` tables.
+- set the annotations for the Foreign Keys of the `data_commons.*` tables.
-- set annotations for the `ermrest` system columns of the domain vocabulary tables.
+- set the annotations for the `ermrest` system columns of the domain vocabulary tables.
-- set annotations for the domain vocabulary tables.
+- set the annotations for the domain vocabulary tables.
-- set annotations for the columns of the domain vocabulary tables.
+- set the annotations for the columns of the domain vocabulary tables.
-- set annotations for the Foreign Keys of the domain vocabulary tables.
+- set the annotations for the Foreign Keys of the domain vocabulary tables.
-- set annotations for the `Referenced by:` tables of the domain vocabulary tables.
+- set the annotations for the `Referenced by:` tables of the domain vocabulary tables.
-- set annotations for the schema of the domain vocabulary tables.
+- set the annotations for the schema of the domain vocabulary tables.